SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Disclaimer: I receive a small commission from some of the links on this page.

-The first staircase of the Filbert Street Steps start a half-block in from Sansome Street.
+The first staircase of the Filbert Street Steps starts a half-block in from Sansome Street.
 This first set is steep and easy to see when you enter this dead-end street.

 Your climb begins on this set of metal stairs.
 It's the least impressive part of the journey, so don't get discouraged when you see these.

-Once you get to the top of this staircase, your real journey begins.
-From here until the top, you will find mostly wooden stairs intermixed with some concrete steps.
+Your real journey begins once you get to the top of this staircase.
+From here until the top, you will find primarily wooden stairs intermixed with some concrete steps.
 You will also find a lovely and colorful variety of plants and flowers.

 As you climb these wooden stairs, you will come upon Napier Lane.
-It's a cute lane that extends past the stairs about a half a block.
-Along each side, you will see additional plants, flowers, and several quaint cottages.
+It's a cute lane that extends past the stairs about half a block.
+You will see additional plants, flowers, and several quaint cottages along each side.
 You are welcome to walk down this lane, but the only way out is to return to the Filbert Street Steps.

 Shortly after you walk past Napier Lane, you will see a plaque for the Grace Marchant Gardens.